AngusTheMack/cuda-makefile/README.md

 # Notes
 This makefile will only work for the Lab computers at wits, and it won't work for every program.
 If you want to run a different `.cu` file you will have to change the related objects and targets.
 You may also have to change the `-I` flag (or add more) to point to different header files depending on what the other files have `#included`.

+# Acknowledgements
+Thanks to Dr Hairong Wang for taking the High Performance Computing course at the University of Witswatersrand.
+The `hist_main.cu` file was supplied by her as an example for one of the labs in the course.